WDI-SEA/react-development-course-materials/02-React State/06-functional-components-lecture.md

 - Rather than create them as classes, you can write them as functions.
 A React functional component takes the `props` object as its argument and returns JSX.
 Here's a very simple example.

-- The whole declaration of `class`, `extends`, `React.component`, etc. — it's all been replaced.
+- The whole declaration of `class`, `extends`, `Component`, etc. — it's all been replaced.
 We now just have the component name, an input for the props, and what is returned.
 Simplicity at its finest!

 </aside>